 As with the seasonal nature of our milking, so is our cheese making, which means that you can only find our cheeses between October and June.
 Contact us for more information.

 Buy Tongola Cheese:

 Tongola Cheese can be purchased during our cheese -making season (October through to June) from the Bruny Island Cheese shop in the Salamanca Arts Centre precinct and the Bream Creek Farmers Market (first Sunday of the month, 9am-1pm at the Bream Creek Showgrounds).
-You can also find Tongola Cheese at the the Hill St Grocer (West Hobart and South Hobart), the Huon Valley Meat Co in West Hobart, and the Wursthaus in Salamanca.
-Cygnet IGA and Cygnet Garden Larder are regular stockists also.
+You can also find Tongola Cheese at the the Hill St Grocer (West Hobart and South Hobart) and the Cygnet Garden Larder.
 If you’re in the North of Tasmania, Alps and Amici in Launceston regularly stock our cheeses also.

 Eat Tongola Cheese:

 There are a number of restaurants, bars and cafes that we regularly supply.
 You can usually find our cheese on the seasonal menus of the following hot eating spots - click on the name to link to their website.

 Bangor Wine & Oyster Shed find our Curdy in the menu items and our Pippi on the cheese platter.

 Black Cow in Launceston for the best steak and some mighty fine cheese.

 Coal Valley Vineyard have a beautiful menu and location.
 Located close to the airport, this is the first place you should stop in for a crisp white and delightful meal after arriving in southern Tasmania.